VIASURE Real Time PCR Detection Kits

 This test is intended to be used as an aid in the diagnosis of H. pylori and its resistance to clarithromycin in combination with clinical and epidemiological risk factors.

-DNA is extracted from stool specimens and gastric tissue biopsies, multiplied using Real Time amplification and detected using specific primers and a fluorescent reporter dye probe for H. pylori and clarithromycin resistance in H. pylori.
+DNA is extracted from gastric tissue biopsies, multiplied using Real Time amplification and detected using specific primers and a fluorescent reporter dye probe for H. pylori and clarithromycin resistance in H. pylori.
 The assay for detecting CLR resistance in H. pylori is based on detection of point mutations in the 23S rRNA gene.

 The genus Helicobacter belongs to the family Helicobacteriaceae of the order Campylobacterales.
 Helicobacter pylori (H. pylori) is a gram-negative microaerophilic spiral-shaped bacterium, which is able to colonize the mucus layer of the human stomach and the upper part of small intestine (duodenum).